moltaire/gda-context/readme.md

 ### Contact

-If you have any questions or comments, feel free to e-mail me at felixmolter@gmail.com.
+Questions or comments should be addressed at felixmolter@gmail.com.

 ---